GBHyland/Automate-Custom-UI/facilitator-day1.md

 // ============================================
 // INSTRUCTOR HANDS-ON TYPING:
 // Use the Helper function to determine if the webhook JSON contains data
-// If it does, set v_originForm to false, true if the webhook payload variable contains data
+// If it does, set process variable v_originForm to false, else true
 // ============================================

-// set a reference to our process variables const inbound = variables.var_inboundRequest;
+// create a local variable called inbound with a reference to the process variable var_inboundRequest const inbound = variables.var_inboundRequest;

-// Conditional logic: if inbound has data set process variable v_originForm to false
+// Conditional statement that leverages the hasJsonData helper function to determine if the inbound var has value
-// else set it to true
-if (hasJsonData(inbound)) {
+// if the inbound var has value, set process var v_originForm to false, else true if (hasJsonData(inbound)) {
     // Inbound data exists = originated externally variables.v_originForm = false;